The Python program

 the key file.

 ./scripts/imgtool.py getpub -k filename.pem

-Image signing takes an image in binary or Intel Hex format intended for Slot 0 and adds a header and trailer that the bootloader is expecting:
+Image signing takes an image in binary or Intel Hex format intended for the primary slot and adds a header and trailer that the bootloader is expecting:

 The main arguments given are the key file generated above, a version field to place in the header (1.2.3 for example), the alignment of the flash device in question, and the header size.

 The header size depends on the operating system and the particular

 flash device.
 For Zephyr, it will be configured as part of the build,

 and will be a small power of two.
 By default, the Zephyr build system will

 already prepended a zeroed header to the image.
 If another build system is